 Crime Stoppers: 3 wanted for felonies

-Crime Stoppers of mid-Michigan is asking for the public's assistance on an investigation and to find three people wanted for felonies.
-They are pictured left to right: Corey Raye Leece has a Felony Warrant for Embezzlement out of Lansing.
+Crime Stoppers of mid-Michigan is asking for the public's assistance to find three people wanted for felonies.
+They are pictured left to right: Arique Dante Ardister has a Felony Warrant for sex assault out of Lansing.

 Start the conversation, or Read more at WLNS-TV Lansing.